BEWARE THE DARK SIDE OF HALLOWEEN

 - By experimenting in the foul and vile immoral ways, it only brings unhappiness and deep misery.

-Let us use caution when choosing what to participate in during the Halloween festivities
+Let’s use caution and intelligence when choosing what to participate in during the Halloween festivities

 - as well as any activities